 You need to figure out where that voice comes from (was it a parent, a teacher, a family member?) and use the resources above to reprogram the code that is running your life.

-Today, loneliness has become an epidemic because people are so disconnected from the inner selves that they look for fulfilment in other people and things.
+Today, loneliness has become an epidemic because people are so disconnected from their inner selves that they look for fulfilment in other people and things.

 There are many, very successful achievers who turn to addictions and materialism because they feel empty inside.
 But no person, thing, or achievement can ever fill up that hole in your soul.